smarthomerocks/fishtank/README.md

 Raspberry Pi with HDMI-connected TV used to run a looping [Aquarium movie](https://www.uscenes.com/download/aquarium-video/), a optional button could be used to randomize movie to play.
 The mp4-movies and the fishtank.py-script could be mounted on a USB-disk for easy upgrade of clips, and preventing SD-card wear.

-Button is connected between +5v pin and GPIO #14-pin (see script if you want to change)
+Button is connected between GND-pin and GPIO #14-pin (see script if you want to change)

 1. Edit "sudo nano /boot/config.txt" and make sure "gpu_mem=128"
 2. "sudo apt update"